All Episodes

 Thank you, John Roberts.

-So over here, Obamacare $4 billion more in taxes, $4 billion more than expected.
+So over here, Obamacare, $4 billion more in taxes, $4 billion more than expected.

-And if it's $4 billion, they're admitting you know it's going to be higher.
+And if it's $4 billion, they're admitting, you know, it's going to be higher.

-This could come back and bite the Democrats when they try to fix their typo about the exchanges.
+Now, even though the Democrats admit that there's a clear typo, this could come back, bite the Democrats when they try to fix their typo about the exchanges.

-In their last report back in April, the CBO reported Obamacare could cause as many as 20 million people to lose their employer covered health care coverage.
+In their last report back in April, the CBO reported Obamacare could cause as many as 20 million people to lose their employer-covered health care coverage.

 Now, what was Obamacare supposed to do again?

-This this is an utter joke.
+This is an utter joke.

-I'll find that uh quickly.
+I'll find that quickly.

 And that is the news of this scorekeeper, Melinda Bukes Bunton, who is the Obama hack, is now supposedly the nonpartisan scorekeeper.